lindedekker/testproject/README.md

 # Project

 This project is a test project for the RepCo workshop.
+The aim is to calculate the sample size and power needed for studying the effect of clofarabine and fludarabine exposure on clinical outcome in allo-HCT.

 ## Usage

 - Use this template to calculate the sample size needed for your time-to-event analysis with non-binary predictors
 - Use this template to calculate the power of your time-to-event analysis with non-binary predictors

+Needed:
+-Install the package "powerSurvEpi"
-You need a database with your non-binary predictor(s) and the corresponding events (1 and 0) of the outcome(s) of interest.
+-A database with your non-binary predictor(s) and the corresponding events (1 and 0) of the outcome(s) of interest.
-You need a postulated hazard ratio based on a previous (pilot) study.
+-A postulated hazard ratio based on a previous (pilot) study.

 ## Project Structure